 Cooperation is an evolutionary paradox.
-It can increase the survival of a species even though some individuals do not immediately benefit or reproduce.
+It can enhance the survival of a species even though some individuals do not immediately benefit or reproduce.
 Cooperative breeding is a type of cooperation where a group works together to raise young.
 Cooperatively breeding groups often consist of two dominant breeders and several subordinate ‘helpers’.
 The dominant male and female generate offspring and the helpers assist in raising offspring and defending territories.
 This type of cooperation occurs in thousands of insects, hundreds of birds, and over one hundred mammals but the only known cooperatively breeding fishes are cichlids found in Lake Tanganyika, Africa (Reddon et al., 2017; Figure 1).

 Lake Tanganyika is the second largest freshwater lake in the world by both depth and volume (Tierney et al., 2010).
 The African Great Lake hosts approximately 250 species of cichlid fishes, most of which cannot be found anywhere else in the world.
 Tanganyika’s cooperatively breeding fishes are all related and belong to the same family—the Lamprologine cichlids.